benVigie/bixi/README.md

 ## Installation

+### From HACS
+1. On your HACS page, click the 3 dots on top right corner, then choose _"Personal repositories"_
+2. Add `https://github.com/benVigie/bixi` as Depot and `Integration` as category
+3. You should be able to see the integration listed and install it !

+### Manual
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `bixi`.